sbyebss/sbyebss.github.io/_pages/about.md

 <!-- <span style="color: red;">I'm on the job market for year 2023-2024!</span> -->

 ### Recent updates

+- May 2024: I started as a Research Scientist in NVIDIA!

 - March 2024: As part of my internship in NVIDIA, we collaborate with Refik Anadol Studio and fine-tune the Getty Images foundation model using their real nature data.
 [The generated images will be shown on GTC 2024!](https://blogs.nvidia.com/blog/ai-refik-anadol-gtc-2024/)